 The Kansas Weights and measures Laws cover the weight measurement of consumer products, such as furniture and food.
 The laws set out the requirements for package labeling and weight measurement.

-The laws apply to consumer products, such as for example:
+The laws apply to consumer products, such as:

 - Construction materials